cybozu-go/cattage/docs/design.md

 - When a SubNamespace is created in [HNC][] or [Accurate][], an administrator needs to add it to the destinations of the Application resource.
   (Argo CD supports specifying wildcards in destinations, but that is not enough for us.)

-We are hoping for a better solution.
+We need to build a better solution.

 ## Goals